-- A supported Python version with development headers - HDF5 1.10.4 or newer with development headers - HDF5 versions newer than the h5py version you're using might not work. - Odd minor versions of HDF5 (e.g. 1.13) are experimental, and might not work.
-Use a 'maintenance' version like 1.12.x if possible. - If you need support for older HDF5 versions, h5py up to version 3.9 supported HDF5 1.8.4 and above. - A C compiler
+- A supported Python version with development headers - HDF5 1.8.4 or newer with development headers - HDF5 versions newer than the h5py version you're using might not work. - Odd minor versions of HDF5 (e.g. 1.13) are experimental, and might not work.
+Use a 'maintenance' version like 1.12.x if possible. - · A C compiler